Rxu64/gozab/gozab/readme.md

 # TODOs
 - update upFollowers and the cleanup of  election-messenger routine, also need to redesign the heartbeat-to-dead logics
+- do the global cleanup in upFollowersUpdateRoutine quorum dead
+- leader needs a way to know quorum dead and thus enter election
 -

 # Building Blocks